-Scrooge picks up a candle-holder from a table near the doorway and nervously lights the candle.
-The flickering flame casts macabre and eerie shadows on the walls.
+Scrooge emerges from doorway 2 with a lighted candle in a holder The flickering flame casts macabre and eerie shadows on the walls.
 The wind gathers strength.
 Scrooge freezes again, candle and soup-can poised, as the bizarre sound reaches his ears.
 The wind howls around him, and a ghostly voice seems to call through it

 Scrooge Humbug!
 It's voices in the mind!
 All voices in the mind!

-Marley's voice Scroo-00-00-ooge
+Marley's voice Scroo-00-00-ooge ...

-Scrooge (gulping) It's voices in the wind.
+Scrooge (qulping) It's voices in the wind.
 Voices in the wind'

 Marley's voice Scroo-o-ooge!

 Scrooge It's not possible!
 Not possible!

 Scrooge stands transfixed with terror as the volume of sound accumulates.
-Then he runs for his sitting-room and slams the door, his own footsteps augmenting and multiplying in sound until the entire building is reverberating with the deafening echoes of a thousand running footsteps.
-Scrooge locks, bolts and bars his door. then leans against it breathing heavily, listening to the retreating sound waves
+Then he runs for his bed-room (exits doorway 2).
+The sound of his own footsteps augment and multiply the sound until the entire building is reverberating with the deafening echoes of a thousand running footsteps.
+Possible video sequence of doors closing and being locked, bolted and barred.
+He re-emerges from doorway 1.
+Where the projection has changed to his bedroom and he leans against the wall beside the doorway, breathing heavily, listening to the retreating sound waves